howdyai/botkit/packages/docs/reference/facebook.md

 <a name="FacebookBotWorker"></a>
 ## FacebookBotWorker
-This is a specialized version of the BotWorker class that includes additional methods for interacting with Facebook.
+This is a specialized version of [Botkit's core BotWorker class](core.md#BotWorker) that includes additional methods for interacting with Facebook.
-It includes all functionality from [the core BotWorker class](core.md#BotWorker) as well as the extension methods below.
+It includes all functionality from the base class, as well as the extension methods below.

 When using the FacebookAdapter with Botkit, all `bot` objects passed to handler functions will include these extensions.

 To use this class in your application, first install the package:
 ```bash